centreon/centreon-archived/doc/en/installation/from_sources.rst

 Centreon is tested and approved only for the monitoring engine :ref:`Centreon Engine <centreon-engine:user_installation_using_sources>`.

 You can install it following the procedure in documentation.
-Don’t forget to install the `Nagios plugins <http://nagios.sourceforge.net/docs/3_0/quickstart.html>`_.
+Don’t forget to install the `Nagios plugins <http://nagios.sourceforge.net/docs/3_0/quickstart.html>`_ if you have not already done so.

 ******************
 Stream Multiplexer